76ers' Kelly Oubre Jr. has a broken rib after being struck by vehicle that fled the scene

 PHILADELPHIA (AP) — 76ers guard Kelly Oubre Jr. broke a rib when he was struck by a vehicle that fled the scene Saturday night in Philadelphia's Center City, authorities said.

 The 27-year-old Oubre was taken to a hospital in stable condition after being hit and was released a few hours later.
-The team officially ruled Oubre out for a game Sunday night and said in a statement he would be re-evaluated in about one week.
+The team officially ruled Oubre out for a home game Sunday night against the Indiana Pacers and said in a statement he would be re-evaluated in about one week.

+“He’s back home and he’s doing OK,” Sixers head coach Nick Nurse said during his pre-game media session.
+“It’s a pretty traumatic incident (but) he is home and resting fairly comfortably.
+That’s where we are right now.”

+Oubre is expected to return to the team's practice facility as an observer on Tuesday before being re-examined to determine a timeline for an eventual return, Nurse said.
+The injury is not considered season-ending.

 Oubre was walking near his home at about 7:20 p.m.
 Saturday and was heading west on a street when a vehicle travelling in the same direction “at a high rate of speed” tried to turn south onto the street he was crossing.
 The vehicle hit him “in the upper chest area with the driver-side mirror,” police said Sunday.